-- 1. Are to button shirts and blouses from the first button below the collar downward. - 2.
-Are allowed to wear shorts that are no shorter than 3" from the top of the knee.
+1. Are to button shirts and blouses from the first button below the collar downward.

+2. Are not allowed to wear shorts that are shorter than 3" from the top of the knee.
 All shorts must be hemmed.
 Bike shorts may only be worn if covered by other shorts.
-No boxer shorts are allowed. - 3.
-May not wear T-shirts or other articles of clothing that advertise, alcoholic beverages, tobacco products, illicit drugs, etc., have a vulgar slogan, suggestive comment, vulgar or suggestive picture on them, or have pictures or persons on them that fail to meet the standards of good taste outlined in this policy.
-Any clothing that advertises or promote items or behavior that is against school policy cannot be worn, regardless of legality outside the school campus.
-Any questionable apparel will be determined by campus principal's. - 4.
-Are prohibited from wearing clothing that is sheer or "see-through" without proper undergarments being worn, such as slips for girls and undershirts for boys. - 5.
-May not bring sunglasses, caps, hats, headbands, or other head coverings into the academic building.
-Hats brought into the academic building will be confiscated and returned to the student at the end of the semester. - 6.
-Are prohibited from wearing clothing that exposes a bare midriff when both arms are raised. - 7.
-Are prohibited from wearing chains, including wallet chains. - 8.
-Are prohibited from wearing torn or cut clothing of any kind.
+Boxer shorts are not allowed.

+3. May not wear T-shirts or other articles of clothing that advertise, alcoholic beverages, tobacco products, illicit drugs, etc., have a vulgar slogan, suggestive comment, vulgar or suggestive picture on them, or have pictures or persons on them that fail to meet the standards of good taste outlined in this policy.
+Any clothing that advertises or promotes items or behavior that is against school policy cannot be worn, regardless of legality outside the school campus.
+The appropriateness of any questionable apparel will be determined by campus principals.
-Any holes in pants must be patched in a permanent manner with

-- a similar color.
-Clothes can not be patched by stapling, pinning or taping.
-It is acceptable to wear black tights under jeans. - 9.
-Are prohibited from wearing big, baggy pants.
-Pants must be worn at the true waist. - 10.
-Are prohibited from using exaggerated makeup and or hair colors that are not natural in nature or of exaggerated contrast.
-If hair meets this unacceptable standard will be the determination of the campus principal. - 11.
-Are to wear appropriate footwear (no house shoes). - 12.
-Are to wear appropriate undergarments. - 13.
-Students are prohibited from having any body piercings or tongue rings.
-This includes nose, lip, eyebrow or any other piercing deemed inappropriate by an administrator.
-Students can not wear bandaids to cover up piercings or spacers of any kind to fill in a piercing. - 14.
-Are prohibited from having any exposed tattoos. - 15.
-No gang-related clothing or colors will be allowed - 16.
-No gang graffiti on book covers or backpacks. - 17.
-No head coverings unless approved by the office. - 18.
-May not wear contact lenses that by their design or color disrupt the learning process. - 19.
-Hair is not to be an exaggerated color or irregularly cut or shaven. - 20.
-No house shoes or pajama pants. - 21.
-Plaited hair can not contain any beads, plastic material. - 22.
-Wearing any type of clothing that may be deemed a disruption (gang related, controversial) by a school administrator to the educational environment. - 23.
-Mouth jewelry is not allowed.
-Mouth grills are prohibited. - 24.
-Ear gauging is prohibited.
-Female distractive ear piercing on is also prohibited. - 25.
-Oversized shirts and t-shirts are prohibited.
-Shirts that hang low when not tucked in to the waistline may pose a safety threat.
+4. Are prohibited from wearing clothing that is sheer or "see-through" without proper undergarments being worn, such as slips for girls and undershirts for boys.

+5. May not bring sunglasses, caps, hats, headbands, or other head coverings into the academic building.
+Hats brought into the academic building will be confiscated and returned to the student at the end of the semester.

+6. Are prohibited from wearing clothing that exposes a bare midriff when both arms are raised.

+7. Are prohibited from wearing chains, including wallet chains.

+8. Students are prohibited from wearing any clothing that is cut, torn, or that has holes.
+Pants and jeans that are excessively worn at the bottom must be neatly hemmed or cut so that there are not any excessive frays."

+9. Are prohibited from wearing big, baggy pants.
+Pants must be worn at true waist.

+10. Are prohibited from using exaggerated makeup and or hair colors that are not natural in nature or of exaggerated contrast.
+If hair meets this unacceptable standard will be the determination of the campus principal.

+11. Are to wear appropriate footwear (no house shoes).

+12. Are to wear appropriate undergarments.
+Undergarments are not to be visible.

+13. Are prohibited from having any body piercings, tongue rings, gauges or bars.
+This includes nose, lip, eyebrow or any other piercing deemed inappropriate or distracting by an administrator.
+Students can not wear bandaids to cover up piercings or spacers of any kind to fill in a piercing.

+14. Are prohibited from having any exposed tattoos.

+15. Are prohibited from wearing gang-related clothing or colors.

+16. Are prohibited from putting gang graffiti on book covers or backpacks.

+17. Are prohibited from wearing head coverings, unless approved by the office.

+18. May not wear contact lenses that by their design or color disrupt the learning process.

+19. Are prohibited from wearing hair in an exaggerated color or having hair irregularly cut or shaven.

+20. Are prohibited from wearing house shoes or pajama pants.

+- 21. Are prohibited from wearing plaited hair that contains any beads, plastic material. - 22.
+Are prohibited from wearing any type of clothing that may be deemed a disruption (gang related, controversial) by a school administrator. - 23.
+Are prohibited from wearing mouth jewelry and mouth grills.

+24. Are prohibited from wearing oversized shirts and t-shirts.
+Shirts that hang low when not tucked in to the waistline may pose a safety threat.25.
+Are prohibited from wearing trench coats.

-Female Students:
+Female students: